Office of Online Education

 Welcome to the Office of Online Education at the American University Washington College of Law.
 Our goal is to enable selected course offerings and programs to be available to a worldwide audience, anytime anywhere.

 The online learning programs at the Washington College of Law take advantage of education technology tools allowing participants to collaborate with faculty and peers around the globe.
 These programs feature highly produced, self-paced content designed by faculty at the Washington College of Law.
 This content can be accessed 24/7 from anywhere with an Internet connection, and assignments can be worked on offline.

-American University Washington College of Law is developing new programs and currently offers the following online learning programs:
+American University Washington College of Law offers the following online learning programs:

 In addition, online courses are listed in the Registrar's Schedule of Courses and are differentiated from other course formats using a code.
 An "E" designates a fully online course, while a "B" designates a blended course with some face-to-face sessions.

 The Office of Online Education at the American University Washington College of Law offers online learning for individual courses.
 These courses are taught by the same AUWCL faculty teaching on campus and are as rigorous and fast-paced as face-to-face classes.